 BRANCHES & PLANTS: Branches must be included in the enclosure.
+Again, these are tree frogs!
 Sand blasted grape vine branches are available in the pet store; these serve as good sturdy climbing branches.
 Also available are reptile vines and plastic plants.
 Be careful of bringing in branches from outside, as they can house parasites.